sam-trejo/quant_socsci/README.md

 # quant_socsci
-Course Materials for Quantitative Sociology
+Course Materials for Quantitative Social Science in R